rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 You can operate similar to a business.
 For instance, imagine a software product that gets an additional feature.
 The team will come up with a {{% a_blank "minimum viable product (MVP)" "https://en.wikipedia.org/wiki/Minimum_viable_product" %}} for the feature.
 But the MVP needs planning.
 A MVP has by definition a minimum yet valuable outcome.
 The same planning you would need for your own outcome.
 You have to "identify a small number of ambitious outcomes".

 Additionally you can identify short and long term objectives.
 For instance, a short term objective could be to write an article about a topic.
 The long term objective could be to write a book about the topic.
 All articles would contribute to a long term objective.
-I can recommend to read the book {{% a_blank "The One Thing" "https://www.amazon.com/ONE-Thing-Surprisingly-Extraordinary-Results/dp/1885167776//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=dbea1ebffa906268c497628f067718fe" %}} by Gary Keller.
+I can recommend to read the book {{% a_blank_no_follow "The One Thing" "https://www.amazon.com/ONE-Thing-Surprisingly-Extraordinary-Results/dp/1885167776//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=dbea1ebffa906268c497628f067718fe" %}} by Gary Keller.
 It gives a clear guidance how you can deploy short term objectives that contribute to long term goals.

 During your execution keep track of your progress.
 You can use the explained chain method.
 Therefore you would need a visual representation of your progress.
 It can be simple as to have a physical calendar.
 To track progress enables you to gather feedback about your efforts.
 Are you on track?
 Did you have a bad week?
 Maybe it is time to recalibrate your efforts based on the feedback.
 On the other hand, when you don't see something wrong about your progress, it is time to celebrate your achievements.